Category: Veterinary Dentistry

 Dental Radiographs

 Dental Radiographs Dental care should be a regular part of your pet’s daily routine.
-I want to remind you to “lift the upper lips” of
+I want to remind you to “lift the upper lips” of your pet and take a look, if you haven’t done so recently, at the gums

 Norwalk Animal Hospital Client Education Article